The Perfect Savory Crepes

 Next, prepare your crepe filling:

-• Serve immediately, or store in a warm oven until you’re ready.
+• Serve immediately, or store in a warm oven until you’re ready to enjoy!

 Bon Appetit!
 Enjoy a fabulous breakfast that honestly feels so special for guests and family alike!
 My favorite thing to do is share a few of my favorite french words and phrases with whomever I am serving: